 The University operates on a semester calendar and uses the semester hour credit system.
 There are six semesters per twelve-month period: Fall, Late Fall, Spring, Late Spring, Summer, and Late Summer.
-Each semester consists of fourteen weeks of classes with final examinations occurring during the two or three final examination days.
+Each semester consists of fourteen weeks of classes.